 - In a large skillet, melt the butter.
-Add the sesame seeds, sunflower seeds, and broken up ramen noodles (the noodles only—discard the seasoning packet or save for another use).
+Add the sesame seeds, sunflower seeds, almonds, and broken up ramen noodles (the noodles only—discard the seasoning packet or save for another use).
 Cook, stirring frequently, until the sunflower seeds and sesame seeds are medium brown.
 Remove from the heat and let cool.

 - In a jar with a tight fitting lid, combine the sugar, vinegar, vegetable oil, soy sauce, and salt.
 Put the lid on and shake to combine.